Junmo-Qu/portfolio/dataviz3.md

 - If I have to say, you can adjust the color, it may look a little better.

 ### Reflections and Insights
+After looking across all interviews for any similarities and differences, I feel that my sketch is kind of a good solution.
+The audience can easily see what the visualization is trying to convey and can even make relatively accurate judgments about the audience of this chart.
+I summarized some important insights as follows.

+- Logic is important.
+As represented in the original visualization, sorting by product groups makes more sense than sorting by numerical size.
+- Interaction does not make up for intuitiveness.
+Labels should still be added where they are needed.
+- Simplicity is necessary.
+Basically, every respondent was able to name the three most important drivers the first time and would not be distracted by other less important drivers.
+- The title is important.
+In the absence of context, I think the title contributes greatly to the viewer's quick understanding of the visualization.

+Based on this feedback and insights, I came up with some design changes I think might make the most sense in my final redesign as below.

+- Take stuff away and limit color.
+Delete variables and use gray for secondary information.
+Unnecessary colors and labels can pull the audience‘s attention away from the core idea.
+- Add a meaningful title.
+Headlines that imply or explicitly state why the visualization exists help the audience understand the idea or insight the data visualization is trying to convey.
+- Replace the stacked percentage bar chart with a regular stacked bar chart.
+This contributes to the increased intuitiveness and perceptibility of the data visualization and is suitable for a broader audience.
+- Keep the position of product groups, which is more logical.
+- Add interactivity, which can invite the audience to examine the information and improve the engagement of the chart.

 ## Recreated Data Visualization